barryclark/jekyll-now/_posts/2016-010-30-tbusch-final-plan-c.md

 ---
 layout: post
-title: Project Update: You need to pay to access this data
+title: Project Update You need to pay to access this data
 author: tbusch15
 published: true
 ---